OBF/obf-docs/Affiliated-Project-Policy.md

 that their developers and community are very active and are active members of the OBF.

-### Ontologies and definition affiliated project (vote)

-Same requirements as an affiliated project, with a focus on data analysis and standards, rather than on developing software.

 ### New project (vote)

 A project can be a 'new project' for one year.
 New projects have the promise to